 Question

-That depends on the account or product.
-More frequent compounding can increase growth, but the stated rate still matters most.
+That depends on the product or account.
+More frequent compounding can improve growth, but the stated rate and time horizon usually matter more than the compounding interval alone.

 Related calculators